SamueleGiraudo/Calimba/README.md

 ## Quick overview and examples
 This program offers a complete language allowing to create music in a functional programming style.
-It generates and plays pcm files, so that it does not need any specific sound server.
+Musical phrases can be composed (or inserted one into another) by using operators coming from operad and clone theory.
+The program generates and plays pcm files, so that it does not need any specific sound server It comes with its own synthesizer and its own sound manipulation tools.
+This language does no depend on any heavy external library.

 ### Main functionalities
-1. TODO
+1. Interprets and plays a file written in Calimba language (see specification below).
+1. Offers an environment for live coding.
+1. Analyses the music by drawing its signal and printing some information about the used layouts.

 ### Complete examples
-+ TODO
+1. A simple melody.
+(TODO)
+1. A harmonic progression.
+(TODO)
+1. A phasing based music.
+(TODO)
+1. Microtonal exploration.
+(TODO)

 ## Building